GeorgeDaoud3/SOFE3980U-Lab4/README.md

         * Set the Repository URL to your GitHub link.
         * Set the Script Path to /BinaryCalculatorWebapp/Jenkinsfile_v2
         * Set the branches to build to * / *
 As the webhook is already configured, it should work automatically when after each commit.
 Commit any change to the repository.
-Then, check that the job is been executed and check its report.'
+Then, check that the job is been executed and check its report.

 ## Discussion:
 What do pipeline, node, agent, stage, and steps mean in the context of Jenkins?

 ## Design:
 * Update the Binary Calculator project to the latest version you have implemented.
 Check that the jobs start running and check their report.
-* Until now, the script in the Jenkins file contains only the continuous integration part.
-It’s required to update it to continuously deploy to GKE.

 ## Deliverable